dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 -> [nullable, unique] ParentClassName
 -> ParentClassName.proj(new_name=old_name)
 ```
 Cyclical dependencies are not allowed.
+Foreign keys collectively must form a directed acyclic graph (DAG).

 Attribute properties can be `nullable` and `unique`.